vinhle000/play-pile-next/README.md

 The project is currently deployed using the following services:

 - **Frontend & Backend**: Deployed on [Vercel](https://vercel.com/), taking full advantage of Next.js for seamless server-side rendering and static generation.

-### Accessing the Live Application
-You can access the live application through the following link:

-- **Live App**: [https://playpile.xyz](https://playpile.xyz) - This is where the Next.js version of the Play Pile is deployed.

 ## Local Development